COVID: India's Sikh community steps up amid pandemic | DW | 02.06.2021

 Many cities faced an acute shortage of oxygen cylinders, with patients and their families running from one hospital to another in the hope of securing a hospital bed equipped with medical oxygen.
 The shortage gave rise to black markets, which flourished as ordinary citizens gasped for breath.

-Harteerath and his team of volunteers kicked off an "oxygen langar" where they provided cylinders free of cost to patients whose oxygen levels were dipping.
+Harteerath and his team of volunteers kicked off an "oxygen langar" — the Punjabi word "langar" is usually used for a free community kitchen at a gurdwara, or Sikh temple — where they provided cylinders free of cost to patients whose oxygen levels were dipping.
 Long lines began to form outside the foundation's Gurgaon office, prompting them to set up a makeshift oxygen center, which can accommodate up to 500 people.

 "We have our work cut out for us.
 We have put out an open request — if your area needs help, reach out to us on our helpline number," Harteerath said.

 As many hospitals were unable to take in COVID patients, some organizations decided to use their own space to set up health care facilities.
-DSGMC, a religious body, set up the Sri Guru Tegh Bahadur COVID Care Center at a local gurdwara, or Sikh temple in Delhi.
+DSGMC, a religious body, set up the Sri Guru Tegh Bahadur COVID Care Center at a local gurdwara in Delhi.

 The facility is equipped with medical supplies and oxygen support for patients who are unable to secure a bed at a local hospital.